Vladius25/doc_openvpn/README.md

 If you are using firewalld, just run `./setup`.
 It will also install .service file.

 # Startup and stop
-To start service after installation use systemd OR just docker-compose:
+To start service after installation use systemd:
 ```
 systemctl start doc_openvpn
 ```
+OR just docker-compose:

 ```
 cd /home/vpn/vpn && docker-compose up -d